 This is particularly unnerving if you consider the damage that an 80,000-pound commercial truck can cause.
 Accidents involving tractor-trailers, semis, and tanker trucks can cause death and catastrophic injury as well as significant property damage, including environmental damage in cases of hazardous material spills.

-Speak with an aggressive litigator from Kelly & Associates Injury Lawyers if you or a loved one is seeking a truck accident claim in Massachusetts.
+Speak with an aggressive litigator from Michael Kelly Injury Lawyers if you or a loved one is seeking a truck accident claim in Massachusetts.
 You may be eligible to obtain compensation for your injuries, property damage, lost wages, pain and suffering, and more.
 Contact us today for a free evaluation of your case.

 How Do Large Commercial Truck Accidents in Massachusetts Happen?